 Most businesses hold vast amounts of information about their customers.
 Not just transaction and contact data, but also data around their online activity.

 Putting this together into a single customer view enables you to craft the perfect personalised offer, anticipate a cancellation or service issue and nip it in the bud immediately, or send the right communication at just the right moment via the right channel.

 Get compliant and get smart with data discovery

-To respond in a timely and efficient manner to GDPR data requests, a company needs to find out where all the personal data it stores is and then catalogue it so that it can be found again when needed.
+To respond in a timely and efficient manner to GDPR data requests, a company needs to find out where all the personal data that it stores is, and then catalogue it so it can be found again when needed.